Help Center

 The dimensional accuracy is poor, the surface is relatively rough, and there is a clear layer, which is not suitable for printing assemblies with high dimensional accuracy requirements.

-Available materials for 3D Printing
+Available materials for FDM 3D Printing

 Here is a list of our standard 3D printing materials available through our online platform.

-3D Printing Plastics
+FDM 3D Printing Plastics

 Custom Material